About Caladiums

 How to Plant Caladium Bulbs

 Plant the caladium bulbs in holes that are two inches deep.
 When you hold the tuber up, look for the part of the tuber which has something similar to the eyes on a potato.
-We have marked the tubers with white paint on the location where eyes will appear (if they haven't already) to make them easier to identify.
+We have marked the tubers with white paint on the location where eyes will appear (if they haven’t already) to make them easier to identify.
 Gently put the tuber in the ground, with the white eyes pointing up.
-Add a little bone meal to the soil and plant other tubers about 12 inches apart.
+Add a little bone meal to the soil and plant other tubers six to twelve inches apart, depending on how full you want your garden to look.
 Water them generously to encourage the caladium to take root.
 Caladium bulbs should be kept moist during germination, without allowing the soil to become soggy.
 Cool nights and excessive moisture can cause the bulb to rot.
 Once the caladiums break ground it is easy to tell when to water as they will droop very easily if thirsty.
 You will need to adjust your watering schedule based on your climate and the amount of sun the plant receives.

 How to Care for Caladiums